farfromland/farfromland/README.md

 any/all pronouns or she/her, whatever works.

-i like entropy zero, and you will usually see me cosplaying its characters in most games i play. aiden is very me unfortunately (no im not a kinnie, stop asking)
+i like entropy zero, and you will usually see me cosplaying its characters in most games i play. aiden is very me unfortunately (no im not a kinnie, stop asking /lh)

 i dont have a dni, or anything like it. if i dont wanna talk, i just wont